 Day 2 - Monday - An Italian 'Pranzo'

 Here we’ll have our first cooking lesson, preparing what the Italians call il pranzo della domenica, that is, Sunday lunch—a lengthy relaxed meal to enjoy with family and friends.
 Roll up your sleeves—we’ll be making the entire four-course meal ourselves, under the guidance of Italian cooks.
 Our menu includes piadina with assorted cold cuts, tagliatelle pasta with ragù meat sauce, chicken baked in a casserole Romagna style, roast potatoes with rosemary, and a ricotta cake.

 And then, a tavola (to table/time to eat!), where we’ll enjoy the fruits of our labor, accompanied by delicious local wines.
-After lunch, you can relax and enjoy the garden around the pool.

-In the afternoon we have a special treat.
+After a lovely relaxed lunch, we have a special treat.
 We’ll visit an area where a very unusual cheese is produced, the formaggio di fossa di Sogliano.
 This highly-prized cheese is aged in underground pits dug out of the tufo/volcanic tuff.

 An award-winning cheesemaker will host us, acquainting us with the procedure for making this cheese, followed by a tasting of his family’s specialties.

 We’ll return to Santarcangelo where you are free to explore the town on your own and dine in one of the many trattorie/restaurants in centro.

 Day 5 - Thursday - Modena, Art and Food

 In one hour and a half we’ll reach Modena: a beautiful medieval town that was also the capital of the Duchy of Este from the late sixteenth century.
 We’ll visit a World UNESCO Heritage Site: Piazza Grande with its Cathedral, the Ghirlandina Tower and the Town Hall.